percona/xtradb-cluster-tutorial/instructions/Migrate Master Slave to Cluster.rst

 	[root@node3 ~]# service mysql start
 	[root@node3 ~]# mysql -e "show slave status\G"

 MySQL should startup correctly, and replication should resume from the master.

+Note that dependency fights with Yum and RPM are not uncommon here.

 **Remove the Percona Server package and replace it with PXC.
 Restart mysql and verify the slave still works properly**